status-im/nimbus-eth2/docs/the_nimbus_book/src/install.md

-# Installation
+# Install dependencies

 The Nimbus beacon chain can run on Linux, macOS, Windows, and Android.
-At the moment, Nimbus has to be built from source.
+At the moment, Nimbus has to be built from source, which means you'll need to install some dependencies.

 ## Time